canonical/operator/README.md

 # The Operator Framework

-The Operator Framework provides a simple, lightweight, and powerful way of writing juju charms, the best way to encapsulate operational experience in code.
+The Operator Framework provides a simple, lightweight, and powerful way of writing Juju charms, the best way to encapsulate operational experience in code.

 The framework will help you to: